imfing/hextra/exampleSite/content/docs/getting-started.md

       hugo mod get -u github.com/imfing/hextra
       ```

-2. **Git Submodule**: You can also add Hextra as a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
+2. **Git submodule**: You can also add Hextra as a [Git submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules).
 Git submodule allows you to include a Git repository in an existing Git repository.

     In this method:
     - theme files are fetched from the Hextra repository by Git